mdn/content/files/en-us/learn/html/introduction_to_html/test_your_skills_colon__html_text_basics/index.md

 The aim of this skill test is to assess whether you've understood our [HTML text fundamentals](/en-US/docs/Learn/HTML/Introduction_to_HTML/HTML_text_fundamentals) article.

-> **Note:** You can try out solutions in the interactive editors below, however it may be helpful to download the code and use an online tool such as [CodePen](https://codepen.io/), [jsFiddle](https://jsfiddle.net/), or [Glitch](https://glitch.com/) to work on the tasks.
+> **Note:** You can try out solutions in the interactive editors below.
+However, it may be helpful to download the code and use an online tool such as [CodePen](https://codepen.io/), [jsFiddle](https://jsfiddle.net/), or [Glitch](https://glitch.com/) to work on the tasks.
 >
 > If you get stuck, then ask us for help — see the [Assessment or further help](#assessment_or_further_help) section at the bottom of this page.

 ## HTML text basics 1

 In this task we want you to mark up the provided HTML using semantic heading and paragraph elements.

-Try updating the live code below to create the finished example:
+Try updating the live code below to recreate the finished example:

 {{EmbedGHLiveSample("learning-area/html/introduction-to-html/tasks/basic-text/basic-text1.html", '100%', 700)}}